About MathMods

 Our MSc programme is aimed at satisfying the need of experts that may be able to apply rigorous mathematical modelling and computational techniques to solve problems in all areas of engineering.

-Since its establishement in 2008 MathMods was funded by the EU Commission, at first through the Erasmus Mundus programme action 1 A (project no. 2008-0100), and later through the Erasmus+ Key Action 1 programme, project no. 2013-0227, which covered our programme until completion of the 2017 cohort (i.e. September 2019).
+Since its establishement in 2008 MathMods was funded by the EU Commission, at first through the Erasmus Mundus programme action 1 A (project no. 2008-0100), and later through the Erasmus+ Key Action 1 programme, project no. 2013-0227, which covered our programme until the completion of the 2017 cohort (i.e. September 2019).

 • To get an overview of the programme, click here or read below.